-The two design prototypes present a strong reflection of the different approaches and concepts developed by the two groups:
+The design prototypes present a strong reflection of the different approaches and concepts developed by the two groups:

 Urban Peppers: An “all-embracing”, very contextual approach at a meta-level, encompassing the whole factory complex, its ecological setting, and its relationship to the surrounding area.
 The concept integrated interaction with the surrounding area and its inhabitants, a very open and accessible approach, with strong use of digital media for communication.
 A strongly aesthetic and “green” design of the landscape also included pointers towards the historic heritage of the sight.

 Design Garden: A more micro-oriented approach, with a focus on one building which integrates recreation for the whole family with opportunities for creative collaboration under one roof.